sami2316/osquery/Guide.md

 First you need to run osqueryd on both hosts.
 Then at bro side write the following script to subscribe to a single query.
-An example script, extracted from singlequerysubscription.bro, to monitor ACPI tables is given below:
+An example script, extracted from singlequerysubscription.bro, to monitor usb_devices is given below:

 ```
 module osquery;